 He also emphasized that these homes would be marketed to the 50 and above demographic and re-emphasized that these would be for sale units.

 When Mr Gullace was finished, Bob Cantwell from BME Associates took the podium to make his points from the standpoint of the Engineering firm responsible for the redesign.
-In addition to the points covered above, Mr. Cantwell mentioned that this was a transitional piece of property with houses valued in the 150 thousand range to the South and in the mid 200 thousands to the North.
+In addition to the points covered above, Mr. Cantwell mentioned that this was a transitional piece of property with houses valued in the 150 thousand range to the South and in the mid 200 thousand to the North.
 He did not indicate the proposed price point for the townhomes.

 He also indicated that the Utilities would connect to existing services for both the water and sewer systems.
 Distressing to me was that he indicated the sewer service would connect through Harlan Fisher Park.
 This means a significant disruption to the availability of the park during the construction of this project.
 Two drainage ponds would be created to handle stormwater.
 He did not address the artesian well under the property.